 Fingerprint

-Dive into the research topics of 'Practical Application of the COuGH RefluX Score for Patients with Laryngopharyngeal Symptoms: Real-World Assessment in Predicting GERD and PPI Response'.
+Dive into the research topics of 'Practical Application of the COuGH RefluX Score for Patients With Laryngopharyngeal Symptoms: Real-World Assessment in Predicting Gastroesophageal Reflux Disease and Proton-Pump Inhibitor Response'.
 Together they form a unique fingerprint.

 Cite this